aldengoh02/SystemPrototype/README.md

 # backend is currently connected and images are loaded via public/img
 # how to actually call apis should be listed in each given servlet

-# For any functionalities involving passwords you need to